SAMEER-MLPROJECT/PREVIEW/README.md

 ## Repository Availability

-## This is just a preview.
+## NOTE : This is just a preview.
 The complete research repository is currently maintained as a private development repository.

 ### This public repository presents selected components intended to illustrate the System architecture and technical direction.
 Certain implementation details , experimental data, and supporting documentation are intentionally withheld to preserve research integrity, intellectual property, and reproducibility until their formal release.

 # CryptEthEra
-## NOTE : ALL THE FILES COMMITED EARLIER THAN 1 YEAR ARE OUTDATED PREMATURE SKETCHES

 ### Blockchain-Assisted Smart Grid Security & Energy Theft Detection Framework